grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   [health_check_ingesters: <boolean> | default = true]

 retry_after_header:
-  # (experimental) Enabled controls inclusion of the Retry-After header in the
+  # (advanced) Enabled controls inclusion of the Retry-After header in the
   # response: true includes it for client retry guidance, false omits it.
   # CLI flag: -distributor.retry-after-header.enabled
-  [enabled: <boolean> | default = false]
+  [enabled: <boolean> | default = true]

-  # (experimental) Base duration in seconds for calculating the Retry-After
+  # (advanced) Base duration in seconds for calculating the Retry-After header
-  # header in responses to 429/5xx errors.
+  # in responses to 429/5xx errors.
   # CLI flag: -distributor.retry-after-header.base-seconds
   [base_seconds: <int> | default = 3]

-  # (experimental) Sets the upper limit on the number of Retry-Attempt
+  # (advanced) Sets the upper limit on the number of Retry-Attempt considered
-  # considered for calculation.
-It caps the Retry-Attempt header without
+  # for calculation.
+It caps the Retry-Attempt header without rejecting
-  # rejecting additional attempts, controlling exponential backoff calculations.
+  # additional attempts, controlling exponential backoff calculations.
+For
-  # For example, when the base-seconds is set to 3 and max-backoff-exponent to
+  # example, when the base-seconds is set to 3 and max-backoff-exponent to 5,
-  # 5, the maximum retry duration would be 3 * 2^5 = 96 seconds.
+  # the maximum retry duration would be 3 * 2^5 = 96 seconds.
   # CLI flag: -distributor.retry-after-header.max-backoff-exponent
   [max_backoff_exponent: <int> | default = 5]